ml-cube/ml3-platform-docs/md-docs/user_guide/modules/dynamic_clustering.md

 ## Interpret Clusters with Cluster Cards

-In order to give an immediate inepretation on what the clusters represent, each cluster card contains the following information:
+In order to give an immediate interpretation on what the clusters represent, each cluster card contains the following information:

 - **Silhouette scores**: A bar chart showing the cohesion quality for each sample within the cluster
     - Higher scores (closer to 1.0) indicate samples that are well-matched to their cluster
     - Lower scores suggest samples that might be borderline or belong to multiple clusters

 - **Micro-cluster percentage**: A gauge visualization showing what portion of samples belong to micro-clusters
     - Shows how much of the data is captured by dominant clusters